jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 #### Arguments
 * `$deviceId` **string** - Optional.
 ID of the device to play on.
 * `$options` **array\|object** - Optional.
 Options for the playback.
     * string context_uri Optional.
-Spotify URI of the context to play, for example an album.
+URI of the context to play, for example an album.
     * array uris Optional.
 Spotify track URIs to play.
     * object offset Optional.
 Indicates from where in the context playback should start.